Mugen-Spiegel/code-doc-ai/app_doc/presenters/post_presenter.md

 # PostPresenter Class

-The `PostPresenter` class is responsible for presenting a post in a specific format.
-It takes a `post` object as input and formats it using a `PostFormatter` service.
+The `PostPresenter` class is responsible for presenting a post in a formatted way.
+It takes a post object as input and uses a `PostFormatter` service to format the post title and content.

 ## initialize method